-Requests for education out of normal year group for other years, (e.g. for gifted and talented children or children affected by ill-health) should be made to the Headteacher.
-As outlined above, a decision will be made by the school governing body based on the circumstances of each case and in the best interests of the child concerned.
+Requests for education out of normal year group for other years, (e.g. for gifted and talented children or children affected by ill-health) should be made to the Admission Authority in writing to the School's Chair of Governors.
+As outlined above, a decision will be made by the school governing board based on the circumstances of each case and in the best interests of the child concerned.